 Your trip to the Maldives will start with a flight to the main airport, Velana International Airport (also known as Malé International Airport).
 The airport is located on the island of Hulhule, 2km away from the island capital of the Maldives, Malé.
-There are currently no direct flights running from the United States to the Maldives, so you will need to either make a stopover or catch a connecting flight to reach your destination.

-After touching down in the Maldives, you will need to travel by either sea or air to get to your resort.
+After touching down in the Maldives, you will need to travel by either sea or air to get to your surf resort.
 If your resort is reasonably close to the airport, you may be able to transfer via a speedboat to your final destination.
 However, if you are staying a little further away, you will need to take a flight via seaplane to your resort.
 The seaplane leg of your journey offers the perfect opportunity to get a bird’s eye view of the stunning white sandy islands dotted around in the glistening turquoise sea.
 The sight of the water will have you itching to grab your surfboard and catch some waves as soon as you land.

-Surf Spots in The Maldives
+Maldives Surf Spots

 The Maldives is made up of 26 atolls broken up into the Southern Atolls, Central Atolls, and the North and South Malé Atolls.
 Each of the atolls offers its fair share of great surfing spots, so you will be spoiled for choice when choosing which ones to surf.
 Here is a round-up of some of the very best places to catch a wave in the Maldives.

-Surf Spots in the North Malé Atoll
+North Malé Atoll Surf Spots

 The North Malé Atoll is home to some of the Maldives’ best-known breaks and offers a mix of lefts and rights.
 The combination makes it perfect for surfers of all abilities to catch a wave, whether you are a beginner, intermediate, or advanced surfer.
 At the North Malé Atoll, you will find many of the best breaks in the Maldives, each of which offers a long ride, including; Lohis, Cokes, Chickens, Ninjas, Jails, Honkeys, and Sultans.